 Some important Planning journals :

-Journals are available in print in the Sexton Library (shelved alphabetically by their title -- no call numbers are used), or in electronic format through one of Dalhousie's research databases.
+Journals are available in print in the Sexton Library (shelved alphabetically by their title -- no call numbers are used), or in electronic format.

-The Dalhousie Libraries provide access to over 103 electronic planning journals:
+The Dalhousie Libraries provides access to 107 electronic planning journals.